sciencepal/cf_submitter/README.md

 4. Go to http://codeforces.com and Inspect Element in browser
 5. Search all these parameters separately : **bfaa**, **_tta**, **csrf_token**
 6. Substitute values at the beginning of the script
+7. Substitute locations of cookie file etc in script (changes needed are documented in script)

 **Additional steps for ease of access**